 NOTE: TO OPERATE INSERT WITH SIDE PANEL ON/OFF SWITCH, BE SURE TO PLACE THE MAIN SWITCH (TO THE RIGHT SIDE OF GAS VALVE) TO "OFF" POSITION.

 REMOVE BLACK SWITCH WIRES

 ATTACH EXTENSION SWITCH WIRES

-6. Attach the surround assembly to the insert.
+Attach the surround assembly to the insert.
+Refer to the installation instructions supplied with the surround.